drewm1980/multi_view_stereo_benchmark/README.md

 A note about rigor: this is NOT a research oriented benchmark.
 I am developing it in one day.
 Think of it as a tool for us to use in communication with vendors, that is at least better than looking at one point cloud and going "meh, looks good..."

+## Dependences
+I used the default pcl in ubuntu 14.04: sudo apt-get install libpcl-1.7-all-dev

+python stuff
+sudo apt-get install python3 python3-numpy

-# Running
+## Running

 1. Check out this git repo
-1. Download the dataset from the google drive.
-The images have already been corrected for radial distortion.
+1. Download the dataset from the google drive and place it as a subdirectory "data" in the root directory of this git repository.
-1. Write code

 # FAQ